LaylaD4/LaylahDePaull_T2A2/README.md

 ![Get All Vegan Recipes](docs/getglutenfree_recipes.png)

-- **Empty Response**: If no Keto recipes are currently in the database, (HTTP Status Code: 200 OK), the API will return:
+- **Empty Response**: If no Gluten Free recipes are currently in the database, (HTTP Status Code: 200 OK), the API will return:

  ![No Vegan Recipes](docs/noglutenfree_recipes.png)